ADR-035: LLM stack — in-process control plane; canonical purpose taxonomy

 - Source-of-truth fragmentation versus

 spectral.coreadmission discipline.
 Routing rules, override classification, degradation policy, and profile change governance are product semantics governed bysrc/spectral/core/(ADR-065 and the architecture validator).
-A gateway’s YAML / virtual-key / config DSL moves the source of truth outside the repo’s governance. - Tenant attribution at 5-tuple
+A gateway’s YAML / virtual-key / config DSL moves the source of truth outside the repo’s governance. - Tenant attribution at the

 - Critical-path failure domain.
 An HTTP gateway is a new outage surface.
 In-process means LLM availability == provider API availability.